Olga Lebedeva: Literary

 In 1886, Lebedeva translated the Qabus nama of Keikavus from Tatar into Russian.
 It had previously been rendered into Tatar from the Persian original by her mentor Kaium Nasyri.

 In 1889, she attended the Eighth Congress of Orientalists in Stockholm, where she met Ahmet Mithat, a famous Turkish writer, publisher and the Sublime Porte's ambassador to Sweden.
 She travelled with him to Berlin, Cologne and Paris over a period of four weeks.
 From this point on, they remained in touch, resulting in a programme of publication of Russian literature in Turkey.

 In 1890, Lebedeva came to Istanbul at Mithat's behest, staying for seven months.
 Her translations of Pushkin and Lermontov appeared in Mithat's newspaper.
 She also translated two works by Ataullah Bayazitov, an Imam in St Petersburg.
 At the same time, she prepared a textbook Anthologie orientale, where the literature of Persia, Turkey and Arabia, old and new, was transliterated, translated and explained.
 Lebedeva began work on translating Fatma Aliye's Nisvan-ı İslâm, a discussion of women's position in society.
 It appeared in 1896 in the Bibliothèque du journal ‘Orient' et ‘La Turquie'.

 For her achievements in Oriental studies, Sultan Abdul Hamid II presented her with the Zişan-ı şefkat medal, Second Degree.

 Lebedeva returned to Istanbul in October 1891, where her translations of Pushkin's The Blizzard and Lermontov's Demon, as well as a monograph on his life titled Şair Puşkin, were released by the Tercüman-ı Hakikat.
 Pushkin's Queen of Spades was next published by the publisher Alem.
 She also published Tolstoy's Ilyas and Family Happiness in 1892.

 In 1895, Lebedeva's last Ottoman Turkish work, a magisterial introduction to Russian literature Rus Edebiyatı was published.
 She covered the development of the literature to the 18th century, provided sketches of nineteen authors, including Turgenev, Gogol and Tolstoy, and erudite coverage of the literary oeuvres of the great Russians.
 For the Turkish reading public, this was a wide-ranging and detailed introduction.

 Oriental Studies

-Lebedeva is thought to have attended successive Congresses of Orientalists in London, Geneva, Paris, Rome, Hamburg, Algiers and Athens between 1892–1912.
+Lebedeva is thought to have attended successive Congresses of Orientalists in London, Geneva, Paris, Rome, Hamburg, Algiers and Athens between 1892 and 1912.
 While she was not in the official list of delegates in the first three, in Rome, she presented two reports.
 One was on a letter to Bogdan Khmelnitsky by the Grand Vizier Ibrahim requesting assistance from the Khan of Crimea against Poland.
 The other was on women's status in the Caliphate.
 In Hamburg, her lecture on women's rights under Islam was presented on her behalf, while in Algiers, she spoke on the conversion of Georgians to Christianity, as evidenced in an Arabic manuscript.
 At the Sixteenth Congress in Athens she presented About Sufism in Relation to the Partial Translation of al–Aushi's Treatise.

 Lebedeva published her treatise On the Emancipation of Muslim Women in 1900, which was translated to Turkish in 1909.